Feature request #8725

 No, my English is bad :-P, I trying to say: if you view gaps when the value of simplification factor configured (slider in the fast-rendering form of the layer) is the mininum.

-#100 Updated by João Gaspar almost 11 years ago
+#100 Updated by João Gaspar about 11 years ago

 Ahaha. ;)